Emir Sahiti: Loan at Hajduk Split II

 On 3 February 2018, Sahiti joined Croatian Second Football League side Hajduk Split II, on a six-month-long loan with a buyout clause.
 On 10 March 2018, he made his debut in a 3–0 away defeat against Gorica after coming on as a substitute at 78th minute in place of Tonio Teklić.

 Return to Hajduk Split

 On 29 August 2018, Sahiti returned and signed a four-year contract with Croatian club Hajduk Split.
 Eleven days later, he made his debut with second team in a 2–0 home win against Kustošija after coming on as a substitute at 74th minute in place of Stanko Jurić.
 On 1 December 2018, Sahiti was named as a first team substitute for the first time in a league match against Rudeš.
-His debut with first team came on 23 February 2019 in a 0–0 home draw against Gorica after coming on as a substitute at 68th minute in place of Anthony Kalik.
+His debut with first team came on 23 February 2019 in a 0–0 home draw against Gorica after coming on as a substitute in the 68th minute in place of Anthony Kalik.